Your regional maintenance director receives three bids for a roof replacement.

 - Owner agreement violations

-NetVendor Bidding is the only bidding platform built directly on a PMC’s compliant vendor list, ensuring every bid starts from a verified, trusted pool.
+NetVendor embeds bidding within a compliant vendor framework, ensuring that every bid originates from a verified, continuously monitored vendor pool.

 Use Side-by-Side Comparisons for Stronger Decisions